saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-routes-views-forms-partials-step3.md

 ## Strong Parameters

 Rails is very big on security.
-Rails makes you specifically whitelist the parameters that you want passed to the database.
+Rails makes you specifically whitelist the parameters that you want to pass to the database.
 These are called [strong parameters](https://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters).
 Here iss our refactored Artists Controller:

 ```ruby
 class ArtistsController < ApplicationController